What Was The Byzantine Empire?

 Byzantine Empire History & Attractions Tour By Istanbul Private Guide

-If you are interested to see the Byzantine Empire‘s heritage in Istanbul, consider joining the tours of Serhat Engul.
-You may see Byzantine Attractions with half day tour.
-Please check Istanbul Private Tour Guide blog article.
+If you are interested to see the Byzantine Empire‘s heritage in Istanbul, consider joining the tours carried out by Serhat Engul.
+Please check Private Tour of Byzantine Istanbul website for more information.

-Short History of Byzantine Empire by Byzantine historian tour guide in Istanbul
+Short History of Byzantine Empire by Historian Tour Guide in Istanbul